max-mapper/simplify-geojson/readme.md

 cat data.geojson | simplify-geojson -t 0.01
 ```

-tolerance is specified by either `-t` or `--tolerance` and is a number in degrees (e.g. lat/lon distance).
-1 degree is roughly equivalent to 69 miles. the default is 0.001, which is around a city block long
+Tolerance is specified by either `-t` or `--tolerance` and is a number in degrees (e.g. lat/lon distance).
+1 degree is roughly equivalent to 69 miles. the default is 0.001, which is around a city block long.

 ### JS